 Thai Family Law: How to Parent with Child Custody

 After a divorce in Thailand where there is mutual consent, the terms of divorce may be attached to the divorce certificate and has legal force according to Sections 1566(4) and 1520 paragraph 1 of the Civil and Commercial Code.
-If the couple have children, then the most important term that is agreed to by the parties is which parent is to have custody of the children.
+If the couple has children, then the most important term that is agreed to by the parties is which parent is to have custody of the children.
 However, what if at a later point in time, the circumstances change and accordingly the parties or one of the parties wish to change the parent with custodial power?
-For example, suppose in one situation a couple divorces and it was agreed that the mother is to have custody.
+For example, suppose in one situation the couple divorces and it was agreed that the mother is to have custody.
 This situation leads to the following questions below.

 - What is the procedure to change the parent with custodial power to be the father?
 What documents are required?

 - If the mother consents to the change in custodial power, but is unable to appear in person to give consent, can the mother authorized another person to appear in her place?